intelliriffer/EUCLIDIER-CONSOLE/README.md

     17. Notes: 96-103 : Reset Octave shifts on Tracks 1-8 respectively
     18. Notes: 108-115 : Apply +1 Octave Shift to tracks 1-8 respectively.
     19. Notes: 120-127 : Apply -1 Octave Shift to tracks 1-8 respectively.
+    20. Randommize : CC:90 Will Randomize STEPS, FILL(PULSES) SHIFT AND LOOP FOR A LANES.
+    21. Rand Lane Select: CC:89 set which lane(lanes will be randomized)
+         1. Value 0: All Lanes
+         2. Values 1-8: Respective Lane Only
+         3. Value 9: All Lanes Except lane 1 (useful if you want to randomize other lanes against a single manually set lane pattern like kick drum)
+         4. Value 10: All Lens except lane 5 (similar to above)